 Make your little girl’s dreams come true with this DIY Elsa Costume.
 This Ice Queen was all the rage when my daughter was little and it keeps coming back.
 Elsa makes a perfect pair with our costumes for Kristoff and Elsa which we show you below.
 Now all you need is a reindeer…..or two girls so you can make Anna as well.

 DIY Elsa Costume & Dress | DIY Frozen costumes

-I was pleasantly surprised by how easy the DIY Elsa Costume was and Anne adores it!
-It’s definitely going to get a ton of use and with the stretchy knit bodice it’s easy on/off and will fit for a couple years
+I was pleasantly surprised by how easy the Elsa Costume was and Anne adores her dress!
+It’s definitely going to get a ton of use and with the stretchy knit bodice it’s easy on/off and the costume will fit her for a couple of years.

-- Download your FREE Pattern: Pattern is free when you Subscribe to our Newsletter or Join our Facebook Group.
-Coupon Code is found in New Subscriber E-mail and/or the first post in our Facebook Group.
+- Download your FREE Pattern: The Elsa pattern is free when you Subscribe to our Newsletter or Join our Facebook Group.
+The Coupon Code is found in the New Subscriber E-mail and/or the first post in our Facebook Group.
 The pattern is roughly a size 4t but should fit ages 3-5 with some adjustments to the length

 - 1/3 Yard blue stretch for bodice accents: I used confetti dot